HEWLETTS MILL ‘STONE BROKE’ CIDER launched June 2019

 Just like fine wine, great Cider takes time and lots of care… Stone Broke is fermented slowly.
 Rather than relying on the vagaries of the weather the fermentation tanks are kept in cold storage over winter so that things happen very gradually allowing the subtlety of flavor to develop as the natural sugars turn to alcohol.
 Then in the spring a secondary malolactic fermentation brings the cider to life transforming the acidity, softening the harsh tannins and developing those wonderful crisp apple notes.

 The cider is blended and bottled with a very gentle carbonation in May and June.
-Every vintage will be slightly different and each bottle is labeled with its vintage year.
+Every vintage will be slightly different and each bottle is labelled with its vintage year.

 We are pressing the 2019 apple harvest in September and October, the apples look great….
 Can’t wait to try it next year!